 This 10-year strategy will provide a roadmap for implementing aspects of Alberta 2030, including mechanisms to enable on-going stakeholder advice and system-wide coordination.

 Examples of current and future initiatives to support the goals of Alberta 2030 include:

 - Expand work-integrated learning opportunities and apprenticeship education

-- Establish easily accessible, innovative, and effective learning opportunities, such as micro-credentials
+- Establish easily accessible, innovative, and effective learning opportunities, such as new micro-credentials

 - Implement an international marketing strategy to attract top researchers and students from across the world